jwinarske/rkboot/README.rst

 As with USB compressed payload booting, the maximum size is 60 MiB, so reserving more space for the partitions does not make sense (typical payloads tend to stay under 30MB with gzip or zstd compression and around 30MB with LZ4 compression).

 Like all other boot media, you can test the bootloader over USB (see _`Booting via USB` for instructions) with :command:`usbtool --run levinboot-usb.bin` or write :output:`levinboot-sd.img` to sector 64 on the SD card or eMMC, or flashing :output:`levinboot-spi.img` to the start of SPI flash.
+Because of BROM limitations, it is not possible to install the bootloader itself to NVMe.